Dambau Energy Supply Center in Goesan, North Chungcheong. /Courtesy of Yoon Hee-hoon

-On the afternoon of the 7th in Jangam-ri, Jangyeon-myeon, Goesan, North Chungcheong, at the Dambau Energy Supply Center.
-The indoor space was sweltering from the heat coming off the boilers, but the power generation equipment installed on one side was at a standstill.
+On the afternoon of the 7th, at the Dambau Energy Supply Center in Jangam-ri, Jangyeon-myeon, Goesan, North Chungcheong.
+The heat from the boiler made the indoors sweltering, but the power generation equipment installed on one side was stopped.

 Wood chips stored at the Dambau Energy Supply Center. /Courtesy of Yoon Hee-hoon